Gray helps New York beat Dallas 69-68

 “Go Bears!”
 Gray said.
 “Charmin saw me from when I was a freshman to playing in this league.
 I wanted her to go out with a win.”

 The Wings had a couple chances in the final seconds, but fell short.
 Arike Ogunbowale missed two shots that would have given Dallas the lead.
 Her floater in the lane with 5.7 seconds left was rebounded by Brittany Boyd.
-Boyd missed both free throws, giving Ogunbowale one final chance, but her off-balance shot from 30 feet missed.
+Boyd missed both free throws, giving Ogunbowale one final opportunity, but her off-balance shot from 30 feet missed.
 She finished 2 for 23 from the field.

 Ogunbowale looked at the stat sheet after the game and shook her head.